soz-live/soz-live.github.io/_posts/2025-07-09-String-Theory.md

 - String -> Symbol for within Lisp.
 - String -> Number for within equations.

-It makes perfect sense then to use Strings as the basis for human understanding and communication as well as for conversion into other forms for the various languages as required.
+It makes perfect sense then to use Strings as the basis for human understanding and communication as well as for conversion into other forms for the various purposes as required.